saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### News!
+* PLCNN accepted in NCAA.
+[Nov'21]
-* One paper has been accepted by International Conference on 3D Vision 2021.
+* One paper has been accepted by International Conference on 3D Vision.
 [Oct'21]
 * An article is accepted Applied Sciences.
 [Sep'21]
 * Article accepted in TIP.
 [Aug'21]
 * A paper hit-on TMM.
 [May'21]